 This is Part II of a three-part series about my experience of the NHS Peer Leadership Academy.
 Click here for Part I. It’s been sitting in my drafts folder for weeks waiting for me to have time to edit it!

 The 16th and 17th of October were the second two days of the Peer Leadership Academy.
-After the first two days in September I was looking forward to coming back.
-I knew the other participants and was starting to get my head around what we’d be doing.
+After the first two days in September I was looking forward to coming back because I knew the other participants and was starting to get my head around what we’d be doing.

 This two day block included the first lot of presentations from the group members.
 As part of the course, we all have to speak for ten minutes about how personalised healthcare or shared decision making has impacted our lives, in either a positive or negative way.
 I’m not doing mine until November, which is just as well because I’m still scratching my head over how on earth I’m going to fit everything I want to talk about into ten (!!) minutes!
 I’m also feeling slightly more nervous than I expected, because the people who spoke on these two days set the bar extremely high!